realworldocaml/book/en/installing-ocaml.md

 <note>
 <title>Note to reviewers</title>

-OPAM 1.0's always places the login commands into your `~/.profile` directory, which isn't executed if your shell is `bash`.
+OPAM 1.0.0 places the login commands into your `~/.profile` directory, which isn't always executed if your shell is `bash`.
 This has been fixed in subsequent versions, but for now you'll need to manually copy the contents of `~/.profile` over to `~/.bash_profile` via:

 ```